visto9259/lm-commons.github.io/docs/lmc-mail/Configuration.md

     ],
 ];
 ```
-In a development environment, it is typical to use a File Mail Transport.
 In a production environment, an SMTP Mail Transport will more likely be used.

+In a development environment, it is typical to use a File Mail Transport to write message to files to validate the
+rendered output.

 The `'transport'` configuration must comply with the `Laminas\Mail\Transport\Factory\Factory::create` method.